United Airlines Flight 175: Boarding

 Al-Shehhi and the other hijackers boarded Flight175 between 07:23 and 07:28.
 Banihammad boarded first and sat in first class seat 2A, while Mohand al-Shehri was in seat 2B.
 At 07:27, al-Shehhi and Ahmed al-Ghamdi boarded and sat in business class seats 6C and 9D, respectively.
 One minute later, Hamza al-Ghamdi boarded and sat in 9C.

 The flight was scheduled to depart at 08:00 for Los Angeles.
 Fifty-one passengers and the five hijackers boarded the 767 through Terminal C's Gate 19.
 The plane pushed back at 07:58 and took off at 08:14 from Runway 9, as Flight 11 was hijacked.
 Around this time, the Captain and First Officer picked up on an alarming communication from a yet-unidentified aircraft, which they surmised to be the voice of a hijacker; indeed, the communication later turned out to have been made from the cockpit of Flight 11.
-Though unnerved, they chose not to call it in immediately, instead waiting until they had crossed over from the radio frequencies of Boston Center into those of New York Center to avoid being eavesdropped on.
+They reported the transmission after crossing from Boston Center's frequencies to those of New York Center.
 By 08:33, the aircraft reached cruising altitude of 31,000 ft, which is the point when cabin service would normally begin.

 Seeking information on the whereabouts of Flight 11, air traffic controllers asked the pilots of Flight175 whether they could see the hijacked airliner.
 The crew could not locate the plane at first, but immediately corrected themselves once they noticed that Flight11 was at 29,000 ft.
 ATC then instructed the pilots to turn and avoid Flight 11.
 By 08:42, Flight 175 made the transition to the airspace of New York Center, allowing the pilots to report the suspicious transmission they heard while climbing out of Logan.
 "Sounds like someone keyed the mic and said 'Everyone stay in your seats'," Saracini told Dave Bottiglia, the controller dealing with Flight 11.
 This was the last transmission from Flight175.